arnold-c/OutbreakDetection/manuscript/manuscript.typ

 ], caption: figure.caption(
 position: bottom,
 [
 The number of unavoidable cases of outbreak detection systems under different testing rates and noise structures.
 The shaded bands illustrate the 80% central interval, and the solid/dashed lines represent the mean estimate.
+Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays.
 ]),
 kind: "quarto-float-fig",
 supplement: "Figure",